NordicESMhub/GEO4962/_episodes/03-simple_case.md

 ### Running a case

 Namelists can be changed before configuring and building CESM but it can also be done before running your test case.
 Then, you cannot use xmlchange and update the xml files, you need to directly change the namelist files.

-The default history file from CAM is a monthly average.
-We can change the output frequency with the namelist variable **nhtfrq**
+The default history file from CAM is a monthly average, and this is what we are going to use in this lesson.

+However, it is possible to change the output frequency with the namelist variable **nhtfrq**

 *   If nhtfrq=0, the file will be a monthly average
 *   If nhtfrq>0, frequency is input as number of timesteps.
 *   If nhtfrq<0, frequency is input as number of hours.

-For instance to change the history file from monthly average to daily average, we set the namelist variable nhtfrq = -24\.
-We also need to do the following changes (to copy restart files in your running directory, etc.):
+(For instance to change the history file from monthly average to daily average, the namelist variable nhtfrq has to be set to -24\)

 <font color="red">On Abel:</font>

 We need to add two lines to the CAM5 namelist (called **user_nl_cice**):

-<font color="red">On Abel:</font>

     cat >> user_nl_cice << EOF
     grid_file = '/work/users/$USER/inputdata/share/domains/domain.ocn.48x96_gx3v7_100114.nc'